Stared at like a monster

 Another way to address your concerns is to express them.
 Being bold by asking what they are wondering helps you take control of the situation.
 You may take charge in this opportunity for a brief or longer conversation.
 You may let your humor and/or informative side shine as you raise bystanders' awareness of differences.
 Try to be forthcoming while remaining patient of their ability or inability to understand.
 When speaking with strangers, remember that if the situation doesn't seem like it would be constructive, moving on may be wiser and safer.

 Talking with peers may be another way to voice your concerns, and thanks to the internet, you have easy access to others who may be dealing with similar issues.
 Online support groups as well as links to other support services may be found through a simple web search.
 You may not become everybody's best friend, but building a core group of friends that see you as you may help affirm the many other sides of you.

 Many universities also have counseling services and support groups on campus.
-Columbia students interested in tapping into these resources may want to consider visiting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 However you choose to do it, surrounding yourself with others who embrace and appreciate your differences as much as you do may help you work past any negative attention you may receive.

 Being in a new environment may take some time to adjust and feel like you fit in, but finding friends who support and care for you regardless of your differences may go a long way in helping you deal with the stares and talking.
 Either way, you're certainly not a monster.